 1 of 30

-Give me a specific example of a time when you used good judgement and logic in solving a problem.
+Tell me about a time when you used good judgement and logic to solve a problem.

 User Submitted Interview Answers